 And whatever you do, if people try to advise you to just laze around and eat hamburgers all day, ignore them.
-They’re idiots.posted almost 3 years ago
+They’re idiots.posted over 3 years ago

 Definitely try strength training, it can make a big difference in appearance (and strength, obviously :])

 You could also try adding protein shakes or snacks between meals…